dbt-labs/corp/handbook/compensation.md

     1. How does this candidates interview feedback compare against the hiring plan (what are the strengths and tradeoffs we are working with)
 2. Internal Equity - How does this applicant compare or slot relative to other team members that are in the same role and where are they placed with in the range.

-**Secondary Factors**

-1. Applicant's salary expectations or other competitive offers
-2. Budgets: Approved budgeted headcount has already been budgeted at the midpoint of the range.

 **All of these factors are considered and viewed on a sliding scale when determining the appropriate offer relative to the established pay range.**

 ### **Understanding salary ranges and targets**